jingliu-ut/Comb_lib_NGS_analysis/README.md

 ## Part 1: Pipeline for quality filtering, trimming, and merging
 ### Summary:
 Cutadapt is used for trimming.
-Sequences used to inform trimming (primer inputs) were rationalized a priori by looking at quality control checks of the reads in FASTQC.
+Sequences used to inform trimming (primer inputs) were rationalized a priori by looking at quality control checks of the reads in FASTQC (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Parts of the DADA2 pipeline (https://benjjneb.github.io/dada2/tutorial.html) is used for light trimming and quality filtering.
 PANDAseq will then merge the read pairs (using either its default simple_bayesian or UPARSE/USEARCH algorithms).